zksecurity/mina-credentials/spec/spec.md

 ## Mina Credential Metadata

+Mina credentials include general metadata, which is not accessible from within the circuits.
 Metadata is a general key-value map.
-We standardize a few fields for interoperability across wallets: so that e.g. wallet can display an issuer name and icon for any compatible credential.
+We standardize a few fields for interoperability across wallets so that e.g. wallets can display an issuer name and icon for any compatible credential.
-Issuers may add their own fields as needed, such custom fields MUST NOT use the `mina` prefix.
+Issuers may add their own fields as needed; such custom fields MUST NOT use the `mina` prefix.

 Standardized fields are: